Adobe releases analytics tools for conversational AI

 Storage company Omni now lets users share their belongings with friends

-It’s still hard to say if the voice controlled aluminum can will be the next smartphone or the next Segway, but either way brands are preparing.
-This morning Adobe launched a new set of analytics tools, Adobe Sensei for Voice, to help brands take advantage of conversational data to improve targeting and ideally conversions.
+It’s still hard to say if the voice-controlled aluminum can will be the next smartphone or the next Segway, but either way, brands are preparing.
+This morning Adobe launched a new set of analytics tools, Adobe Sensei for Voice, to help brands take advantage of conversational data to improve targeting and, ideally, conversions.

 Adobe says it can consume data from Alexa, Siri, Google Assistant, Cortana and Bixby (lol one day).
 The company captures both user intent and contextual data — context that can be put to use by brands when targeting customers across other channels like social and email.